CT - Computed Tomography

 - The images are acquired as the table moves back and forth through a “donut-shaped” machine.

 For most outpatient appointments, you will be able to leave immediately after your procedure and there are typically no restrictions on eating, drinking or driving following your scan.
-If you had an injection of contrast dye, you may be asked to wait for several minutes before leaving.
+If you had an injection of contrast dye, you may be asked to wait for a short period before leaving.

 Your scan will be reported by a consultant radiologist.
 The results will be sent directly to your referring doctor.

 We are all exposed to natural background radiation every day.
 Medical exposures give a small additional dose on top of natural radiation.

 The amount of radiation received during a CT is low, resulting in the equivalent of approximately a few months to two year’s background radiation.

 The only effect on the patient that is known to be possible at these low doses is a very slight increase in the chance of cancer occurring many years or decades after the exposure.

 As long as it is clearly necessary to help make the correct diagnosis and treatment decision, the benefits of detection, diagnosis and treatment resulting from the CT examination should outweigh these small radiation risks.